Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 root@linux# omd sites --bare mysite root@linux# SITENAME=$(omd sites --bare) root@linux# echo $SITENAME mysite

 This enables the above line to be independent of the instance’s name.
 For example, a small shell script could look like this:

 #!/bin/bash SITE=$(omd sites --bare) VERSION=1.6.0p13.cee omd stop $SITE omd -f -V $VERSION update --conflict=install $SITE && omd start $SITE

-4. Upgrading from the demo to the full version
+4. Upgrading from the Free Edition to the full version

 The procedure is exactly the same as that for a ‘normal’ update.
 The only difference is that a version's name with the .demo suffix is upgraded to a name with the .cee suffix.
 Simply install the desired package of the full version, and switch the existing instance to this with omd update.

 This upgrade can be most easily performed if both versions are identical, apart from the .demo and .cee suffixes respectively.
-What this means for the functionality is that the demo version is completely identical to the full version.
+What this means for the functionality is that the Free Edition is completely identical to the full version.
 Thus an upgrade makes no difference at all.